nfq2/CS5470_Assignment1/README.md

 ### Hardware Access
 You will be provided access to the **Perlmutter HPC** where you can reserve a server with 4 A100 GPUs, each having 40 GB of memory.

+**Warning**: Do not unsubscribe from the NERSC email list.
+Doing so will automatically close your account, and you will have to go through the painful ticket process of reinstating it.

 ### Setup Instructions

 #### Step 1: Setup Conda and VLLM